speedyhoon/Jay/README.md

 ##### Pros:

-* The fastest Go serialization and deserialization message format.
+* The fastest Go serialization and deserialization message format (some types use zero memory allocations).
 * Encoded variables use less network overhead because no schema is added to the output when marshalling (unlike JSON).
 * No custom language to learn.
 Jay uses Go's built in [`ast`](https://pkg.go.dev/go/ast) to find exported structs in your existing codebase.
 * No hassles between client and server.
 Generate the code once and share _(via a Go module or copy-paste)_.